ForestJay/ReactHooks101/README.md

-# Getting Started with Create React App
+This is a repo I'm using to learn React Hooks via https://www.udemy.com/course/getting-started-with-react-hooks/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The below is populated by [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts